-August is PA Produce Month and from August 4 to 10, 2019 we also recognize National Farmers Market Week.
+August is PA Produce Month and from August 2-8, 2020 we also recognize National Farmers Market Week.
 Cumberland Valley’s farmers’ markets and roadside stands make it easy for you to celebrate our rich agricultural heritage.
 With over 1,400 farms of varying sizes and approximately 44% of the county in agriculture use, you won’t have to travel far to find fresh fruits and vegetables and unique farm attractions.
 Here are some highlights to help you travel like the locals.
 Find more places to explore in Cumberland Valley and the South Mountain Region by viewing our Local Food, Farm & Outdoor Attractions Guide.

 Shippensburg to Carlisle